pyeve/flask-sentinel/README.md

 Bcrypt and a randomly generated salt are used to hash each user password before it is added to the database.
 You should never store passwords in plain text!

-## Experiment
-This is WIP and you should fully expect me to force-push from time to time.
-To be honest I still consider this an experiment and I'm using github as a backup tool.

 ## License
 Flask-OAuth2 is a [Nicola Iarocci][5] and [Gestionali Amica][6] open source project distributed under the [BSD license][7].